GS1 Barcode Syntax Tests reference

 [in]needleA search term string to be exactly matched.

 [in]haystackA array of strings to be searched.
-The array must be otherwise the matching behaviour is undefined.
+The array must be sorted, otherwise the matching behaviour is undefined.

 ◆ GS1_LINTER_BITFIELD_LOOKUP